 I seem to write less and less about these video game console emulators for Android, but that’s because they’re so similar to eachother and all coded by the same developer: the main thing that changes is what they emulate.
 Yongzh’s Sega Master System and Game Gear emulator is called Gearoid, and it has all the by now traditional features of these virtual console replicas.
 Oh, and it rocks, too, of course.
 I was a Sega kid myself, mainly because most of my friends had Nintendos and I wanted something different.
 I was really fond of both my Sega Master System and my Game Gear — I think I had a total of 45 games, and I bought a converter for the Game Gear so I could play SMS cartridges on it as well, and I also had an antenna that enabled me to use it as a TV!
 They’re still lying in a closet somewhere at my parents’ house.

 Sega’s fourth generation video game console Mega Drive (it was released in the North America as the Genesis) can be emulated on Android with Gensoid, also by yongzh.
-No surprises here, Gensoid works as it should.

 - Uses formats BIN,ISO,IMG,PBP,Z,ZNX, and Eboot (compressed too)